“Accepting we learn”

 To facilitate this process of self-empowerment, Matteo used the metaphor of the X-Men: the idea that, as the Marvel’s superheroes, people with Aniridia too are mutants.
 The connection being that with awareness and acceptance each individual can choose to find and use their superhuman abilities.

-On Saturday morning we explored with Veronica all the ‘voice’ tools that can facilitate daily life: from interactive TV’s to vocal thermometers; from talking kitchen accessories and bathroom scales to vocal calculators; from digital pens that can read labels on jars to colour recognition pens for clothing.
+On Saturday morning we explored with Veronica all the ‘voice’ tools that can facilitate daily life: from interactive TV’s to vocal thermometers; from talking kitchen accessories and bathroom scales to vocal calculators; from digital pens that can read labels on jars to colour recognition pens for clothing, among many other clothing accessories like purses or jewelry from brands as The Fifth Collection and many others.

 Matteo provoked our thinking by taking us back to our childhood and video games we played with the best csgo mouse.
 He helped us recall the skills we built up in finding combination moves (combos) for many of our video games that are needed to improve in Counter-Strike: Global Offensive and other games.
 His explanation becoming clearer as Veronica walked us through the reality of sight loss and how step by step new combos had to be learnt.
 The reality being a knowledge of tools that initially rely on sight, such as magnification, to a better understanding of tools that can be used with total vision loss.
 Examples were given such as memorizing your computer keyboard, learning a series of key combinations, commands, sequences, tricks etc. Allowing oneself to navigate with ease, often faster than sighted peers.
 Making the best use of technology allows for more independence, which in turn leads to higher self esteem and therefore a better quality of life.
 The list of useful keyboard combinations will be available on our website.

 We discussed the importance of mobiles.
 “Mobile first”: many international studies state that in the future smartphones will become the main technological devices for work and daily life.
 Advanced screen-reading technologies, such as Voice Over (integrated on Apple devices) or Talk Back (on Android), together with artificial intelligence software, like Siri on iPhones.
 A simple tap can book a flight, navigate a street and so on.